aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 #### Step 2: Create DevBox Definitions

+**Why is this script needed?**

-**Why:** DevBox definitions link the custom images to compute SKUs and storage sizes.
+DevBox definitions are the templates that link your custom images to specific compute and storage configurations.
+Unfortunately, the Terraform AzureRM provider doesn't fully support creating DevBox definitions yet, so we use Azure CLI via this PowerShell script as a workaround.

+**What it does:**

 ```powershell
 # Run the automated script